haxiomic/gltoolbox/notes/NOTES.md

 #Immediate Todo

+- Should all CPU objects have a .syncGPU() function? and also, each has a property .gpuReference or .gpuObject -> this makes it easy to handle context lost; just go syncGPU on all objects
 - Shaders and Texture classes
 	//can we do shader.uploadUniform('name', value); and have it type select?
 	//or must we do, value.uploadAsUniform(location); ?